lucianomap/lucianomap/README.md

 Infrastructure engineer experienced in Python.

-Started programming in 2017 and has applied technical skills in both engineering and software projects.
+Started programming in 2017 and has applied technical and soft skills in a range of engineering projects.

 Worked at Ford Motor Company for over a year in Product Development, contributing to vehicle architecture, mechanical engineering issues, UX improvements and global collaboration.